Misconception: PVAAS is based on a "black box" methodology.

 - The growth standard methodology (also known as the multivariate response model or MRM) used in value-added analyses is a multivariate, longitudinal, linear mixed model.
 In other words, it is conceptually a multivariate repeated-measures ANOVA model.
 The growth standard methodology is used when scores are scaled or transformed so that the difference between two scores is meaningful and when there are clear "before" and "after" assessments in which to form a reliable gain estimate.
 In Pennsylvania, this is used for PSSA Mathematics and ELA, grades 4-8.

-- The predictive methodology (also known as the univariate response model or URM) used in value-added analyses is conceptually an analysis of covariance (ANCOVA) model.
-The predictive methodology is used when the test data do not meet the requirements for growth standard analyses as stated above.
+- The predictive model (also known as the univariate response model or URM) used in value-added analyses is conceptually an analysis of covariance (ANCOVA) model.
+The predictive model is used when the test data do not meet the requirements for growth standard analyses as stated above.
 In Pennsylvania, this is used in subjects that are not tested in consecutive grades, such as PSSA Science and Keystones.